-We may offer message boards and chat rooms to you on our Sites.
-Please be aware that anyone may read your postings on a message board or in a chat room.
-Furthermore, all information which you submit to be posted to a message board or in a chat room will be available to all users of that message board or chat room, and is therefore no longer private.
-We cannot guarantee the security of such information that you disclose or communicate online in public areas such as message boards and chat rooms, and you do so at your own risk.
-We reserve the right, but not the obligation, to monitor the content of the message boards only and to republish your postings from message boards or chat rooms elsewhere on the Web or otherwise in any format.
+We may have message boards or chat rooms on our Sites.
+The information you put on a message board or in a chat room will be available to all users of that message board or chat room, and is no longer private.
+We cannot promise privacy of information that you disclose online in public areas.
+Disclosure is at your own risk.
+We reserve the right, but not the duty, to monitor the message boards and to publish your postings from message boards or chat rooms in other places on the Internet or in other formats.

-What is K12’s commitment to data security?
+What is Stride’s commitment to data security?

-To reduce the risk of unauthorized access, maintain data accuracy, and ensure the correct use of information, we have put in place commercially reasonable physical, electronic, and managerial procedures to safeguard and secure the information we collect.
-We also use Secure Sockets Layer (SSL) protocol on your account information and registration pages to protect sensitive personal information.
+To reduce the risk of unauthorized access, maintain data accuracy, and secure the correct use of information, We use commercially reasonable physical, electronic, and managerial procedures to protect the information We collect.
+We also use Secure Sockets Layer (SSL) protocol on your account information and registration pages to protect personal information.
 We encrypt credit card numbers that you provide to us.
-As effective as our safeguards are, no security system for data is completely impenetrable.
-Therefore, K12 cannot guarantee that PII you supply will not be intercepted by others.
+No security system for data is completely secure.
+Therefore, Stride cannot promise that PI you supply will not be intercepted by others.

-What happens if K12’s corporate structure changes?
+What happens if Stride’s corporate structure changes?